petraratkai/ISSIE_DrawBlock/README-tl319.md

 1. Radial display type for wires

-     a. singleWireRadialView this is a new function that creates a custom path from a string created in renderRadialWire and makes an SVG element from it
+     a. singleWireRadialView - This is a new function that creates a custom path from a string created in renderRadialWire and makes an SVG element from it.

-     b. renderRadialWire this is a new function that generates a path command string according to the vertices of the wire
+     b. renderRadialWire - This is a new function that generates a path command string according to the vertices of the wire.

-     c. view changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type, in order to test different display types line 844 can be changed to different singleWireRadialView props)
+     c. view - This was changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type.
+In order to test different display types line 844 can be changed to  singleWireRadialView props.)

 2. Modern display type for wires
-     a. singleWireModernView this is a new function that creates a react element that contains all of the segments and intersections for any given wire.
+     a. singleWireModernView - This is a new function that creates a react element that contains all of the segments and intersections for any given wire.

-     b. renderModernSegment this is a new function that creates the react element of any given segment as well as circles for any intersection.
+     b. renderModernSegment - This is a new function that creates the react element of any given segment as well as circles for any intersection.
 The location of these circle is passed via the Segment.IntersectCoordinateList
-     (NOTE : at time of writing the code to populate the IntersectCoordinateList of segments  is not fully functional as section 3 has not completed it, in order to test this we can manually place intersections at fixed distances on every segment.
+     (NOTE : at time of writing the code to populate the IntersectCoordinateList of segments  is not fully functional as section 3 has not completed it.
+In order to test this we can manually place intersections at fixed distances on every segment.
 This does cause incorrect rendering in the case that the segment is shorter than the manually entered distance, however when IntersectCoordinateList is populated properly in section 3, this scenario would become impossible.
 Thus this problem would be avoided and it would have entirely correct functionality)

-     c. view changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type, in order to test different display types line 844 can be changed to singleWireModernView props)
+     c. view - This was changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type.
+In order to test different display types line 844 can be changed to singleWireModernView props)

 3. Arbitrary orientations of endpoint
-   a. makeInitialWireVerticesList the overall implementation was simplified to support any orientation of the endpoint in any location, it also simplified the logic such that it directly passes the complete and final list of vertices to ensure a clear division of functionality.
+   a. makeInitialWireVerticesList - The overall implementation was simplified to support any orientation of the endpoint in any location.
+It also simplified the logic such that it directly passes the complete and final list of vertices to ensure a clear division of functionality.

-   b. makeInitialSegmentsList as a result of makeInitialWireVerticesList being simplified a significant amount of the logic for this function could be removed so that it directly does what it states, creates an initial segment list.
+   b. makeInitialSegmentsList - As a result of makeInitialWireVerticesList being simplified a significant amount of the logic for this function could be removed so that it directly does what it states, creates an initial segment list.

    c.
 Each singleWire_____View function was also changed to correctly render the bit width in relation to the new orientation.